Oladigbs18/printf/README.md

-My collaboration project with my partner
+new joint work with my partner @Oladigbs18